A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-The Metaverse is expected to provide a variety of applications that have requirements with multiple quality of service parameters~\cite{yu2012building}.
-These applications need network fragmentation service level agreement (SLA) to provide customized network services for Metaverse users.
+The Metaverse is expected to provide various applications and services that have requirements with multiple QoS parameters~\cite{yu2012building}.
+These applications need a network fragmentation service level agreement (SLA) to provide customized network services for Metaverse users.
 To protect the consistency of services on multiple network slices simultaneously using the blockchain, the authors in~\cite{he2021cross} design a multi-chain network slicing framework.
-The framework deploys a separate blockchain on each network slice to reduce the frequency of information exchange between slices and improve service efficiency.
+The framework deploys a separate blockchain on each edge network slice to reduce the frequency of information exchange between slices and improve service efficiency.
 In this framework, authorities deploy smart service quality contracts only in the service quality chain to coordinate and formulate the recommended smart contracts for the censorship and the evaluation chains.
-In addition, the authors also introduce Cosi protocol~\cite{syta2016keeping} and multi-signcryption algorithm for secure computation of quality of service parameters across chains in the scenario of public and private data processing.
-Different types of information need to be stored and queried simultaneously for energy security purposes in shared charging systems.
-Therefore, the authors in~\cite{he2021cross} propose a multi-chain charging model based on cross-chain trusted smart contracts to store different types of information on different blockchains to ensure the authenticity, real-time, and cross-chain write mutual exclusion of cross-chain information.
+However, different types of information about electric vehicles and charging piles need to be stored and queried simultaneously for energy security purposes in shared charging systems.
+Therefore, the authors in~\cite{he2021charging} propose a multi-chain charging model based on cross-chain trusted smart contracts for electric vehicular networks.
+In the model, different types of information are stored in different blockchains to ensure the authenticity, real-time, and mutual exclusion for write operations of cross-chain information.